Bitcoin don’t exist physically and technically.

 Yes of course, you seriously need a good Bitcoin wallet for that matter!

-Firstly, it’s combination of your private key and public key that makes Bitcoin transactions possible to transfer the digital currency from one place to another.
+Firstly, it’s combination of your private key and public key that makes Bitcoin transactions possible from one place to another.

 Why needing a Bitcoin wallet?

-A Bitcoin transaction is a transfer of value between Bitcoin cryptocurrency wallets that gets included in the blockchain.
+A transaction is a transfer of value between wallets that gets included in the blockchain.

 Simply put that, a cryptocurrency wallet is a software program where Bitcoins are stored.

-To be technically accurate, Bitcoins are not stored anywhere; there is a private key (secret number) for every Bitcoin address that is saved in the Bitcoin wallet of the person who owns the balance.
+To be technical, Bitcoins are not stored physically; there is a private key for every address that is saved in the wallet of the balance owner.

-Bitcoin wallets facilitate sending and receiving Bitcoins and give ownership of the Bitcoin balance to the user.
+Bitcoin wallets facilitate sending and receiving to give ownership of the Bitcoin balance to the user.

 The Bitcoin wallet comes in many forms; desktop, mobile, web, and hardware are the five main types of wallets.